-If you or a loved one has suffered from serious side effects due to the use of Depo Provera in Charleston, West Virginia, Tiano O’Dell, PLLC is here to help.
+If you or a loved one has suffered from serious side effects due to the use of Depo Provera in West Virginia, Tiano O’Dell, PLLC is here to help.
 Call (304) 720-6700 or contact us online to arrange a free consultation today.

-Depo Provera and Its Potential Risks
+Depo-Provera and Its Potential Risks

-Depo Provera, also known as DMPA (Depot Medroxyprogesterone Acetate), is a contraceptive injection typically administered every three months.
-While widely prescribed, a French national case-control study published in the BMJ in March 2024 found that prolonged use of Depo Provera was associated with a 5.6-fold increased risk of intracranial meningioma requiring surgery.
+Depo-Provera, also known as DMPA (Depot Medroxyprogesterone Acetate), is a contraceptive injection typically administered every three months.
+While widely prescribed, a French national case-control study published in the BMJ in March 2024 found that prolonged use of Depo-Provera was associated with a 5.6-fold increased risk of intracranial meningioma requiring surgery.

 Meningiomas are typically benign tumors arising from the meninges, the protective membranes covering the brain and spinal cord.
 While often non-cancerous, they can cause significant health issues depending on their size and location, including headaches, vision problems, and neurological deficits.
-The study indicated that the risk escalates with extended use of Depo Provera, particularly beyond one year.
+The study indicated that the risk escalates with extended use of Depo-Provera, particularly beyond one year.

-In response to these findings, Pfizer, the manufacturer of Depo Provera, has been collaborating with regulatory agencies to update product labels and patient information leaflets to reflect this potential risk, but have yet to do so.
+In response to these findings, Pfizer, the manufacturer of Depo-Provera, has been collaborating with regulatory agencies to update product labels and patient information leaflets to reflect this potential risk, but have yet to do so.

-Who is Liable in a Depo Provera Lawsuit?
+Who is Liable in a Depo-Provera Lawsuit?

-In a Depo Provera lawsuit, liability typically falls on the manufacturer, Pfizer, but it can also extend to other parties involved in prescribing or distributing the medication.
+In a Depo-Provera lawsuit, liability typically falls on the manufacturer, Pfizer, but it can also extend to other parties involved in prescribing or distributing the medication.
 Here is a breakdown of potential liable parties in these cases:

 Manufacturer (Pfizer)

-Pfizer, as the maker of Depo Provera, holds the primary responsibility for ensuring the safety of the product.
-Plaintiffs (injury victims) in Depo Provera lawsuits allege that the manufacturer failed to adequately warn consumers and healthcare providers of certain risks, such as severe bone density loss or the recently noted link to brain tumors.
+Pfizer, as the maker of Depo-Provera, holds the primary responsibility for ensuring the safety of the product.
+Plaintiffs (injury victims) in Depo-Provera lawsuits allege that the manufacturer failed to adequately warn consumers and healthcare providers of certain risks, such as severe bone density loss or the recently noted link to brain tumors.
 Liability may arise if plaintiffs demonstrate that Pfizer knew or should have known about these risks but did not adequately disclose them, constituting a failure to warn or product liability claim.

 Healthcare Providers

-In some cases, healthcare providers who prescribe Depo Provera may also share liability.
+In some cases, healthcare providers who prescribe Depo-Provera may also share liability.
 This may apply if the provider did not fully inform patients of the medication’s risks or failed to consider the patient’s medical history before prescribing it.

 Pharmacists and Distributors

-Though less common, liability may extend to pharmacists or distributors who improperly dispensed Depo Provera without adequate labeling or warnings.
+Though less common, liability may extend to pharmacists or distributors who improperly dispensed Depo-Provera without adequate labeling or warnings.

 - Gather Evidence: A medical malpractice attorney can help you collect necessary medical records, reports, and other documents to support your claim.

-- Establish a Link: Depo Provera lawyers can also connect with medical experts to establish a direct link between your health issues and the use of this contraceptive.
+- Establish a Link: Depo-Provera lawyers can also connect with medical experts to establish a direct link between your health issues and the use of this contraceptive.

 - Assess Your Case’s Value: They will evaluate all damages, including medical costs, lost wages, and pain and suffering, to determine the compensation you deserve.

-- Negotiations and Litigation: A Depo Provera attorney will understand the complexities of negotiations and pharmaceutical litigation.
+- Negotiations and Litigation: A Depo-Provera attorney will understand the complexities of negotiations and pharmaceutical litigation.
 They can help you navigate the claims process by protecting your rights and helping you avoid legal pitfalls.

 Contact Us Today